Secure CheckoutPersonal information is secured with SSL technology.

 - Discusses enabling technologies such as bioprinting, organ-on-chip systems and in silico simulations

-Biomaterials/Biomedical Engineering/Tissue Engineering researchers; medical researchers in transplant surgery, cardiology, vascular surgery, etc; graduate students in biomedical engineering and medicine for courses such as biomaterials, tissue engineering, regenerative medicine, etc
+Biomaterials/Biomedical Engineering/Tissue Engineering researchers; medical researchers in transplant surgery, cardiology, vascular surgery, and related areas; graduate students in biomedical engineering and medicine for courses such as biomaterials, tissue engineering, and regenerative medicine

 - No. of pages: